What Do Students Think Of Your Class?

 They’re also challenging Apple with their Android mobile operating system (though to be fair, they’re unlikely to catch them anytime soon), not to mention their aggressive entry into new digital markets, from Google Fiber to the Chromebook.
 They have an online productivity suite (Google Docs), the most successful media distribution model in mankind’s history (YouTube), the global standard for email (Gmail), and a score of other more minor products.

-They make more money than they could ever spend, and can seemingly do what they please from their Mountain View, California headquarters, where billion dollar patent lawsuits barely cause a ripple.
+They make more money than they could ever spend, and can seemingly do what they please from their Mountain View, California headquarters, where billion-dollar patent lawsuits barely cause a ripple.
 But they’re still finding their way with brand; their Google Doodles are about as close as you’ll get to some semblance of identity, and it’s a challenge to get a feel for what Google is.
 Search?
 Data?
 Mobile?
 The cloud?
-Technology in general?

 What this all of this mess means to your classroom could be significant.